Python#

 Packages#

-Additional packages can be made available through the exec:python:packages
+Additional packages can be made available through the exec.python.packages metadata, which holds a list of packages to load.

 import pathlib